UNDERSTANDING SELF-DOUBT

-It’s a confidence demon.
 It holds us back and stops us from taking action.

 The Dictionary Definition of self-doubt is: The feeling of having no confidence in your abilities or decisions.